Re4ch-Jay/Akiko/README.md

 ## Akiko

-**Akiko** a versatile developer's command-line toolkit for code generation, file management, web searches, testing setups, and daily motivation.
+**Akiko** a minimal developer's command-line toolkit for code generation, file management, web searches, testing setups, and daily motivation.
 Simplify your development workflows with an all-in-one command-line tool.

 #### Installation